 Step 3: Check for New User’s Home Directory in Ubuntu

-Finally, to check whether the new user account has a home directory or not you need to switch to the new user.
-Follow the below procedure to do the same:
+To check whether the new user account has a home directory or not you need to switch to the new user.
+Here’s how:

 su - abir